 - ¼ cup heavy cream (Optional)

-- Put in the dry ingredients in a medium sized bowl; corn starch, flour, paprika, salt, pepper, and nutmeg.
+- Put the dry ingredients into a medium sized bowl; corn starch, flour, paprika, salt, pepper, and nutmeg.

 - Add milk and whisk well until no lumps remain.

 - Add meat and stir with a spoon until completely combined and sticky.